 Bollington‘s memorial was installed in a newly constructed garden in 1920 and dedicated on 28th November 1920, shortly after the second anniversary of the Armistice.
 The losses of war were still very raw, and one may imagine that there was a very large turnout for the ceremony.
 While there has always been a respectable turnout throughout the years, since 2014 through the centenary years marking WWI, the assembled crowd has increased very significantly to well over 1,000 each year.
-It is particularly sad that in this anniversary year of 2020, the Covid-19 pandemic and the necessary restrictions on public assembly, we are unable to gather once again to remember and to celebrate the 100th anniversary of the memorial.
+It is particularly sad that in the anniversary year of 2020, the Covid-19 pandemic and the necessary restrictions on public assembly, we were unable to gather once again to remember and to celebrate the 100th anniversary of the memorial.
 It’s worth recalling that in 1920 there was also a pandemic – the Spanish Flu – so it is possible that folk were also then reluctant to gather together.

 When originally built the names of all those lost in WWI were inscribed on the base of the cross.
 Of course, they didn’t know that only twenty years later a further conflict would lead to further losses and a need to add names to the memorial.
 However, these names were added but in a rather haphazard way.
 It also became apparent, as more research was carried out, that a number of names were missing.
 In 2015 it was recognised that these additional names could not be satisfactorily added to the stone, and so it was decided to build two new pillars facing the cross and inscribe the names of all those Bollington and Kerridge men (they were all men) who gave their lives in the service of the nation upon them.
 These were dedicated in a full ceremony on 11th October 2015.